 In the absence of atomic swaps, it would be necessary for the parties to trade in their coins and acquire new ones from an exchange.
 Alternatively, they have no choice but to migrate to blockchains that host the offerings they seek.
 Atomic swaps remove the need to pursue either of these steps.

 Eliminate uncertainty that could result from volume demands

 Most cryptocurrency exchanges cannot deal with sharp changes in demand that cause downtime and loss of value.
 Atomic swaps remove the danger of sudden spikes in demand affecting the pace and value of transactions.

 Limitations of Atomic Swaps

-Atomic swaps are a useful tool in the attainment of cross-platform exchange.
+Atomic swaps are a valuable tool in the attainment of cross-platform exchange.
 However, they do have their downsides.
 The following are their significant limitations:

 - Meeting the ideal conditions for a swap could be challenging because the two coins need to be on blockchains with identical hashing algorithms.

 - Privacy could be compromised.
-Using blockchain explorer, one can follow the transactions linking the contract addresses used.
+One can use blockchain explorer to follow the transactions linking the contract addresses used.

 What Does the Future Hold For Atomic Swaps?

-Cryptocurrencies are somewhat disruptive as they are bringing about a significant change in the transactional space.
+Cryptocurrencies are somewhat disruptive as they bring about a significant change in the transactional space.
 However, they are not immune to change.
-The emergence of new ideas, atomic swaps, for instance, indicates that the crypto ecosystem is open to more significant developments.
+For instance, the emergence of new ideas, and atomic swaps, indicates that the crypto ecosystem is open to more significant developments.

 Atomic Swaps are an essential tool in coin trading today.
-They allow for the decentralization of transactions, lesser trading fees, and greater consumer choice.
-That notwithstanding, the limitations they have provided an opportunity for further innovation in the area.
+They allow for the decentralization of transactions, lesser trading fees, and more excellent consumer choices.
+Notwithstanding the limitations, they have allowed further innovation in the area.
 For crypto enthusiasts, the future has never been brighter.